drdww/OPIM5641/Module1/M1_1/Activities/readme.md

   * What you hope to get out of the class
   * What you hope to do once you graduate
   * A fun fact about yourself

+[To Do] Make a nice notebook where students can practice the skills from class.
+This will be Homework 1 but we can assist during class.